wangxuerui2003/cloud-1/README.md

 # default user is wxuerui, replace the env with your own username
 export USER=<your-username>

+# Inside Inception there is a .env.example, create .env.db, .env.wp and .env.pma from it

 # Notice: for all local plays, user is "vagrant" and become password is "password"

 # setup + deploy to cloud